ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 - In order to be memory efficient we explicitly specified a primary key that only contains columns that our queries are filtering on.
 The primary index that is based on the primary key is completely loaded into the main memory.

-- In order to have consistency in the article’s diagrams and in order to maximise compression ratio we defined a separate sorting key that includes all of our table's columns (if in a column similar data is placed close to each other, for example via sorting, then that data will be compressed better).
+- In order to have consistency in the guide’s diagrams and in order to maximise compression ratio we defined a separate sorting key that includes all of our table's columns (if in a column similar data is placed close to each other, for example via sorting, then that data will be compressed better).

 - The primary key needs to be a prefix of the sorting key if both are specified.
 :::